The Patrick O'Brian Compendium©

 The Works of Dean H. King

-His latest, an amazing tale of shipwreck and survival in Africa in the early decades of the 19th century.
-Review here.
+An amazing tale of shipwreck and survival in Africa in the early decades of the 19th century.

 Patrick O'Brian: A Life Revealed